thegenemyers/ALNVIEW/README.md

 ## _First:   April 10, 2025_

-In brief, ALNview allows you to view the alignments in a .1aln as a "dot" plot between the two source genomes, where each align is an alignment segment.
+In brief, ALNview allows you to view the alignments in a .1aln as a "dot" plot between the two source genomes, where each alignnment is viewed as a line segment.
 You can view several different .1aln files that are between the same two genomes as a set of layers that can be turned on an off.
 For each layers the thickness and color of the lines is under your control.
 There is also a special layer that show a true k-mer dot plot where you can control the size of k and the color of the dots.
-This special layer only becomes visible when the field of view in both dimentions is less than 1Mbp.
+This special layer only becomes visible when the field of view in both dimensions is less than 1Mbp.

-You can zoom be selecting regions or pressing up/down buttons.
+You can zoom by selecting regions or pressing up/down buttons.
 You can also pick alignment segments which displays the coordinates, length, and iid of the alignment and gives you the option of requesting to see the actual alignment in a secondary window.
 And more ...